adambard/learnxinyminutes-docs/jq.html.markdown

 #
 #    reduce (1, 2, 3, 4, 5) as $i (0; . + $i)
 #
-# can be think of as doing:
+# can be thought of as doing:
 #
 #    0 + 1 | . + 2 | . + 3 | . + 4 | . + 5
 #